redhat-sa-brazil/modern-invoice-demo/README.md

 ### Pre-Requisities <a name="deploy-step-0"/>

-* Deploying **Red Hat Fuse** based can be very easy when using [Apache Maven]() capabilities.
-Furthermore to build and compile our demo, we're going to need **Red Hat** repositories propertly configured.
-That said, you can refer the following *settings.xml*:
+* Deploying **Red Hat Fuse** based apps can be very easy when using [Apache Maven]() capabilities.
+To build and compile our demo, we're going to need **Red Hat** repositories propertly configured.
+That said, you can refer the following *settings.xml* as an example:

   ```
   <?xml version="1.0" encoding="UTF-8" standalone="no"?>